Angelo Policardi

-Angelo Giovanni Maria Policardi (Vittorio Veneto, 31 October 1888 – Sinj, 1 October 1943) was an Italian general during World War II.
+Angelo Giovanni Maria Policardi (31 October 1888 – 1 October 1943) was an Italian general during World War II.

 Biography

 He was born in Ceneda, a district of Vittorio Veneto, on October 31, 1888, into a noble family.
 After obtaining the classical high school diploma in 1907, he entered the Royal Military Academy of Artillery and Engineers in Turin and graduated in 1910 with the rank of second lieutenant in the Engineering Corps of the Royal Italian Army.
 He was later promoted to lieutenant and then to captain, and in 1915 he married Miss Domenica Novelli.
 During the First World War he commanded the 20th Sapper Company, fighting in the Second Battle of the Piave River, and in 1919 he was awarded the Knight's Cross of the Order of the Crown of Italy and transferred to the military engineering directorate of Verona.

 In 1926 he became lieutenant colonel, and between 1928 and 1932 he worked in Libya, attached to the Royal Corps of Colonial Troops of Cyrenaica.
 In 1935 he was appointed Knight of the Order of Saints Maurice and Lazarus due to his long service and in the same year he was recalled into temporary service, assigned to the command of the engineers of the Naples Army Corps.
 After promotion to colonel on January 1, 1937, with seniority on June 28, 1933, he was placed on leave to reduce cadres and assigned to the command of the military area of Turin.
 In December 1941 he was recalled into service, promoted to brigadier general and assigned to the territorial defense command of Trieste.
 On 29 January 1942 he was appointed commander of the Engineers of the XVIII Army Corps, with headquarters in Split, where he took up service on 18 March 1942.